Skip to main content

 Pros:

-1. Whole-home Heating and Cooling: Ducted systems are designed to heat and cool your entire home, providing a consistent temperature throughout all rooms.
+1. Whole-home Heating and Cooling: Ducted systems are designed to heat and cool your entire home.
+They keep a steady temperature in all rooms.

 2. Discreet Appearance: The system is hidden within the ceiling or walls, with only the vents visible, maintaining the aesthetic of your home.
 There are also a range of vents including customisable, to further suit your aesthetic.

-3. Zoning Capabilities: You can control the temperature in different areas or zones of your home, enhancing comfort and energy efficiency.
+3. Zoning Capabilities: You can control the temperature in different areas of your home.
+This enhances comfort and energy efficiency.

 4. Increased Property Value: Installing a ducted system can add value to your home, making it more attractive to potential buyers.